SeleniumHQ/seleniumhq.github.io/docs_source_files/content/worst_practices/performance_testing.en.md

 Performance testing using Selenium and WebDriver is generally not advised.
-Not because it is incapable
+Not because it is incapable,
 but because it is not optimised for the job and you are unlikely to get good results.